adamjbrowner/CV/README.md

 + A web app that film-lovers can use in order to keep track of where their favourite films are being shown in their local area.
 + Ruby and Rails were used to create models and controllers.
 + Javascript, HTML and CSS were used in the front-end.
-+ PostgreSQL was used to create and manage databases.
++ PostgreSQL were used to create and manage databases.

 **Thermostat** -
 + An exercise in front-end Javascript, this is simple app where user's can interact with a thermostat in their browser.

 # Education
 **Makers Academy** (June 2016 - Sep 2016)
-+ Ruby, Rails, Javascript, JQuery, HTML, CSS
-+ Rspec, Jasmine
-+ TDD, OOP, MVC, SOLID

 **Falmouth University** (2014 - 2015)
 + MA English (Professional Writing)